electrode-io/electrode/CONTRIBUTING.md

 $ clap dev
 ```

-After running above, you should see a similar text as `Hapi.js server running at http://m-C02SL0GSG8WM.local:3000` in command line.
+After running above, you should see a similar text as `Hapi.js server running at http://localhost:3000` in command line.

-And when you open the browser at `http://localhost:3000`, you should see a large Electrode icon with a few demonstration components below.
+And when you open the browser at `http://localhost:3000`, you should see a large Electrode icon with a few demonstration components.

 You can also run in `hot` mode.
-However, `hot` mode is still experimental and there are issues.
+However, `hot` mode is still experimental and there may be issues.

 ```bash
 $ clap hot